-Back in 1950, chicken was such a treat that most British people ate less than a kilo in a whole year.
-Now, we eat more than 2 kg per month (25kg in a year on average).
+Back in 1950, chicken was eaten as a treat; British people ate less than a kilo in a whole year.
+Now, we eat on average 25kg in a year - that's more than 2 kg per month.

 Live fast, die young

-Free-range chickens will usually be slaughtered at 8 weeks and organic at around 12 weeks.
+Free-range broilers will usually be slaughtered at 8 weeks old and organic broilers at around 12 weeks old.